 Your visual story shouldn’t be so esoteric that I have to perform a Vulcan mind meld in order to understand your brand message.
 If I stumble upon your site, will I know what you offer?
 Observe:

 If I come across this page, I hope you’re selling hamburgers and not weight loss advice.

 Your visual branding should make sense with your identity.

 Visitors to your site and social media should be able to know what you're about at a glance.
-Share a collage like the Brown Restaurant Photo Collage Food Facebook Post tempalte to make it easier.
+Share a photo collage like the Brown Restaurant Photo Collage Food Facebook Post template to make it easier.

 09. Do you speak the language?

 When you’re on social media, you should be fluent in the conversation.
 For visual branding, it’s key to find the appropriate content for your audience on each platform.
 For example, Pinterest appeals to advice, DIY, and helpful tips and tricks.
 The images you post on Pinterest should be in someway actionable by your audience.
 You want them to pin it for increased exposure, but you also want them to click through to your site.